Skip to main content

 Who this fits.
 You served.
 Or you spent years supporting someone who did, whether that meant taking care of a parent with PTSD, running the household while your spouse was deployed, or growing up as the kid who moved every two years because of orders.

-Why it works for the new prompt.
+Why it works for the current prompt.
 Veterans and their families are a specific patient population with specific clinical needs, from polytrauma to mental health to chronic pain management.
-The VA and civilian systems that serve them are chronically understaffed.
-A PA with lived experience of military culture brings immediate credibility with patients who tend to distrust civilian providers who have not been around the service.
+A PA with lived experience of military culture already has a specific instinct: meeting a hesitant patient where they are, because a command voice shuts people down, or staying comfortable with frank conversations about suicide risk because you have had those conversations with friends.

 What a strong response might look like.
 The worst version of this essay reads like a recruitment brochure.
-The strong version is specific about what military culture taught you that will show up in your exam room.
-Maybe it is the instinct to meet a hesitant patient where they are, because you learned in the service that a command voice shuts people down.
-Maybe it is your comfort with frank conversations about suicide risk, because you have had those conversations with friends.
+The strong version is specific about the behavior military culture taught you — not general credibility, but one instinct you would use in an exam room.
 Because this archetype deserves its own deep treatment, we wrote a dedicated companion piece on how to do the translation work: Military to PA: translating military experience in CASPA.
 Read that before you draft if this is your angle.

 4. Family Caregiver of a Chronically Ill or Disabled Relative